DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 *This post is part of a series on effective monitoring.
 Be sure to check out the rest of the series: [Alerting on what matters](/blog/monitoring-101-alerting/) and [Investigating performance issues](/blog/monitoring-101-investigation/).*

 Monitoring data comes in a variety of forms—some systems pour out data continuously and others only produce data when rare events occur.
 Some data is most useful for *identifying* problems; some is primarily valuable for *investigating* problems.
+More broadly, having monitoring data is a necessary condition for [*observability*](https://en.wikipedia.org/wiki/Observability) into the inner workings of your systems.

 This post covers which data to collect, and how to classify that data so that you can:

 1. Receive meaningful, automated alerts for potential problems
 2. Quickly investigate and get to the bottom of performance issues